chatch/MQTT2Thingspeak/README.md

-# MQTT2Thingspeak
+# mqtt2thingspeak
-Subscribe to a single MQTT topic and push the message to field1 on a Thingspeak channel.
+Subscribes to MQTT topics and pushes messages to Thingspeak channel fields based on a map of topic to channel/feed.

-Set environment variables (see setenv.sh) for MQTT broker and topic and the Thingspeak channel and write key.
+Define map of topics to channel/field combinations in config.yml.